davepagurek/Trestle/README.md

 1;
 ```

-A theme uses `HTML::Template`-style templates for pages, documentation for which can be found here: search.cpan.org/~samtregar/HTML-Template-2.6/Template.pm
+A theme uses `HTML::Template`-style templates for `.tmpl` pages.
+Read <a href="search.cpan.org/~samtregar/HTML-Template-2.6/Template.pm">the documentation</a> to see how to write templates.

 Themes have subs for each of the types of pages that potentially need to be rendered.